We train and help rural families

 A Trinity invitation

-God’s love-borne desire is that we be like Him; His Gospel is that we can be!
+God’s love-borne desire is that we be both near Him and like Him; His Gospel is that we can be!
 If we abide in Him, we get to be Christ and live the Gospel.

 The Kingdom of God is the realm of restoration, joy, and life: “Heal the sick in it and say to them, ‘The kingdom of God has come near to you.’”
 (Luke 10:9).
 In all ways, this is what God is about.